Learning to drive can be costly so here’s some tips to try and keep the costs of learning to drive to a minimum.

 Young drivers can look to spend anything from £14 to £34 for an hours driving lesson depending on where you live in the UK.
 According to the DVSA drivers will need around 44 hours of driving to be test ready.
 This priced at (on average) £28 a lesson will see you spending over £1,200 on lessons alone!
 There are a few ways to save on this cost, so don’t worry too much.
 Many driving instructors will offer a saving if you bulk-book lessons together.
 Check out deals from driving instructors if you’re yet to choose one or ask your current driving instructor if there are any savings to be made.

 Pick up private driving practice

 A great way to keep costs low when learning to drive is getting in private practice - save money on learner driver insurance.
 This allows you to have extra practice outside of your driving lessons on a parent’s or friend’s car.
 The idea is you can practice what you learn in your lessons and build your driving confidence and skill - saving you paying for extra driving lessons and preparing you better for that magic pass.
-What’s more – you can pick up Learner Insurance from Marmalade for as little as £1.23 a day!¹ That’ll save you money on those hours of driving practice needed.
+What’s more – you can pick up Learner Insurance from Marmalade for as little as £65.21 a month!¹ That’ll save you money on those hours of driving practice needed.

 Book your test on a weekday

 You may not realise but there are ways to cut costs even on booking your or practical driving tests.
 Booking your test mid-week is generally cheaper than if you book a test at the weekend.
 Whilst it’s not a huge difference – it’s still a saving of a few pounds!